SubPetar/git-two/Readme.md

 This branch contains the code and the report of Master Thesis: "Adaptive Trajectory Refinement for SLAM" done at Vision for Robotics Lab (V4RL) by Petar Subotic.
 It represents adaptation of master repository "Spline-Based Direct IMU Integration for SLAM".

-New folder, Adaptive_Trajectory_Refinement_woBias is based on folder CT_SLAM_woBias which **does not** estimate IMU biases.
+New folder, ATR_CODE is based on folder CT_SLAM_woBias which **does not** estimate IMU biases.
 Furthermore, in current implementation, landmark positions in space (3D) are fixed and are **not updated**.

-In folder Adaptive_Trajectory_Refinement_woBias, three scripts can be found for running three different strategies:
+In folder ATR_CODE, three scripts can be found for running three different strategies:

 ```
 main_woBias_Insertion_strategy.m